Leafwing-Studios/Emergence/design/src/water.md

 ### Sea Block

-The AngelBob's mod pack for Factorio, especially in its SeaBlock form, do much more interesting things with water:
+The AngelBob's mod pack for Factorio, especially in its SeaBlock form, does much more interesting things with water:

 - as a thematic element: surrounded by water, you must find a way to make something from nothing
 - as a source for hydrogen and oxygen
 - as a source of raw resources, by purifying or evaporating water
   - mud, geodes, slag
+  - purified, mineralized and salt water
 - as a waste output from processes
-- as a way to eliminate excess resources via clarifiers
+- as a way to eliminate excess resources by transforming solid waste into a water type and then eliminating via clarifiers
 - as an input for renewable plant growth (which then feeds animals or can be used directly to make key goods or power)
 - as a solvent for chemicals like sulfuric acid
 - to add serious costs (but not spatial constraints) to expanding the factory footprint